MITgcm/MITgcm/doc/contributing/contributing.rst

 Aside comment: if you are familiar with git, you might realize there is an alternate way to merge, using the “rebase” syntax.
 If you know what you are doing, feel free to use this command instead of our suggested merge command above.

 **7.** Finally create a “pull request” (a.k.a.
-“PR”; in other words, you are requesting that the maintainers pull your changes into the main code repository).
+“PR”; in other words, you are requesting that the MITgcm head developers with merge privileges pull your changes into the main code repository).
 In GitHub, go to the fork of the project that you made (https://github.com/«GITHUB_USERNAME»/MITgcm.git).
 There is a button for "Compare and Pull" in your newly created branch.
 Click the button!
 Now you can add a final succinct summary description of what you've done in your commit(s), flag up any issues, and respond to the remaining questions on the PR template form.
 If you have made non-trivial changes to the code or documentation, we will note this in the MITgcm change log, :filelink:`doc/tag-index`.
 Please suggest how to note your changes in :filelink:`doc/tag-index`; we will not accept the PR if this field is left blank.
-The maintainers will now be notified and be able to peruse your changes!
-In general, the maintainers will try to respond to a new PR within a week.
-While the PR remains open, you can go back to step #5 and make additional edits, git adds, git commits, and then redo step #6; such changes will be added to the PR (and maintainers re-notified), no need to redo step #7.
+The MITgcm PR discussion team (in addition to the MITgcm head developers, a broader group of reviewers) will now be notified and be able to peruse your changes!
+In general, the PR review team will try to respond to a new PR within a week or two.
+While the PR remains open, you can go back to step #5 and make additional edits, git adds, git commits, and then redo step #6; such changes will be added to the PR (and head developers re-notified), no need to redo step #7.

-Your pull request remains open until either the maintainers fully accept and merge your code changes into the main repository, or decide to reject your changes.
+Your pull request remains open until either the MITgcm head developers with merge privileges fully accept and merge your code changes into the main repository, or decide to reject your changes.
 Occasionally, the review team will reject changes that are not sufficiently aligned with and do not fit with the code structure;
-the review team is always happy to discuss their decisions, but wants to avoid people investing extensive additional effort in code that has a fundamental design flaw.
+the review team is always happy to discuss their decision, but want to avoid people investing extensive additional effort in code that has a fundamental design flaw.
 But much more likely than outright rejection, you will instead be asked to respond to feedback, modify your code changes in some way, and/or clean up your code to better satisfy our style requirements, etc., and the pull request will remain open.
-In some cases, the maintainers might take initiative to make some changes to your pull request (such changes can then be incorporated back into your local branch simply by typing ``git pull`` from your branch), but more typically you will be asked to undertake the majority of the necessary changes.
+In some cases, the head developers might take initiative to make some changes to your pull request (such changes can then be incorporated back into your local branch simply by typing ``git pull`` from your branch), but more typically you will be asked to undertake the majority of the necessary changes.
+Note we **strongly** suggest opening an `issue <https://github.com/MITgcm/MITgcm/issues>`_ on GitHub to discuss any proposed contributions beforehand.

-It is possible for other users (besides the maintainers) to examine or even download your pull request; see :ref:`sec_pullreq`.
+It is possible for other users (besides the PR review team) to examine or even download your pull request; see :ref:`sec_pullreq`.

-The current review team is Jean-Michel Campin, Chris Hill, Oliver Jahn, Martin Losch, Jeff Scott, Timothy Smith, and Ou Wang.
+The current pull request discussion and review team is Jean-Michel Campin, Ed Doddridge, Chris Hill, Oliver Jahn, Jon Lauderdale, Martin Losch, Jeff Scott, Timothy Smith, and Ou Wang.
+Please feel free to contact anyone on this team with questions about a proposed pull request.

 .. _sec_code_style_guide: